 We believe that God has a unique purpose for your life found in Jesus Christ, and Christ Lutheran Church exists to connect you to Jesus.

 If you are exploring Christianity and wondering about Christ Lutheran’s core beliefs, if you are looking for a place to experience the healing of the Gospel of Jesus Christ, or if you’re seeking how to put your faith into action, we’d love to talk with you!
-Contact us or visit us.
+Contact us!

 Learn more about our core beliefs below.

-Our Mission: The people of Christ Lutheran live out this vision by expressing their personal discipleship model of UP, IN and OUT.
+The people of Christ Lutheran live out this mission by expressing their personal discipleship model of UP, IN and OUT.

 Our Statement of Faith